 Asthma is a long - lasting (chronic) disease of the respiratory system.
 It causes inflammation in tubes that carry air to the lungs (bronchial tubes).
 The inflammation makes your bronchial tubes likely to overreact to certain triggers.
 An overreaction can lead to decreased lung function, sudden difficulty breathing, and other symptoms of an asthma attack.If you avoid triggers, you can:Prevent some

-Asthma in Teens and Adults - When to Call a Doctor
+Asthma in Children - When to Call a Doctor

-If you have been diagnosed with asthma and have an asthma action plan, do the following.
-Callor other emergency services immediately if you are having severe asthma symptoms (in the red zone of your asthma action plan) and you have followed the plan, but:You are having severe difficulty breathing.20 to 30 minutes after taking the extra medication, you do not feel better and/or your peak ...
+If your child has been diagnosed with asthma and has an asthma action plan (which tells you what medications to take during an asthma attack), do the following.
+Callor other emergency services immediately if your child has severe asthma symptoms (in the red zone of the asthma action plan) and you have followed the plan, but:Your child is still having severe difficulty breathing.20 to 30 minutes ..

-Learning about asthma:What is asthma?What causes asthma?Can I prevent asthma or asthma episodes?What are the symptoms of asthma?What happens in asthma?What increases my risk of asthma?How is the severity of asthma classified?What is occupational asthma?What is exercise - induced asthma?Who is affected?Being diagnosed:Who can diagnose asthma?How is asthma diagnosed?How is asthma monitored?Getting .
+Learning about asthma:What is asthma?What causes asthma?Can I prevent asthma or asthma attacks?What are the symptoms of asthma?What happens in asthma?What increases my child's risk of having asthma?How is the severity of asthma classified?What is exercise - induced asthma?Who is affected?Being diagnosed:Who can diagnose asthma?How is asthma diagnosed?How does my child measure peak expiratory ...